Simply-Love/Simply-Love-SM5/README.md

 If you are having trouble installing StepMania or getting it to run on your computer, please refer to StepMania's [FAQ](http://www.stepmania.com/faq/) and see [this issue on GitHub](https://github.com/stepmania/stepmania-site/issues/64).

+To install this theme, unzip it and move the resulting directory inside the *Themes* folder in your [StepMania user data directory](https://github.com/stepmania/stepmania/wiki/User-Data-Locations).
+The resulting directory structure should [look like this](http://www.personal.psu.edu/djg270/sites/sm5/?open=11-4).

 Screenshots:
 ------------
 Visit my imgur album for screenshots of this theme in action: [http://imgur.com/a/56wDq](http://imgur.com/a/56wDq)